-- 6.5.1 All full-time faculty shall have departmental committee responsibilities and shall participate in at least one (1) commencement exercise each academic year.
-All tenured and tenure earning faculty shall have college or University-wide committee responsibilities. - 6.5.2 Faculty may have additional responsibilities such as curriculum development, curriculum coordination, and tasks related to obtaining and maintaining accreditation of academic programs.
+- 6.5.2 Faculty may have additional responsibilities such as curriculum development, curriculum coordination, and tasks related to obtaining and maintaining accreditation of academic programs.
 It is understood that these responsibilities are shared with the department head.
 These additional responsibilities must be mutually agreed upon by the faculty member and administration.
-Faculty members may be granted load credit for such activities, as specified in 6.2.1.1. - 6.5.3 The faculty and department head of each department shall develop and implement learning outcomes assessment processes as may be required for disciplinary or university accreditation. - 6.5.4 The Board and the Association agree that under the terms of this Agreement the Association has important academic governance responsibilities.
-The exercise of such responsibilities shall be considered University service and shall be evaluated as described in Article V. - 6.6 Scholarship and/or Professional Development - 6.6.1 Tenure and tenure-earning faculty members shall be expected to engage in appropriate scholarship and/or professional development activities as specified in the departmental bylaws and annual evaluations. - 6.7 Academic Support - 6.7.1 The Board shall provide each department with support funds for general operations which shall be allocated by the department head in consultation with the faculty. - 6.7.2 The Board shall continue to provide academic support in the following areas: clerical services, office supplies, equipment, laboratory supplies, duplicating, campus mail services, office space, research, scholarship, and creative projects, curriculum development, instructional improvement projects, professional development, and an allocation for library expenditures. - 6.7.3 The Board shall provide funds at the college level to facilitate bringing academic guests and speakers to the University. - 6.7.4 The Board shall make professional development and scholarship funds available to each full-time faculty member with an academic year or full year appointment as follows: \$1,150 for 2021-2022, \$1,350 for 2022-2023, \$1,550 for 2023-2024, \$1,600 for 2024-2025, and \$1,650 for 2025-2026.
+Faculty members may be granted load credit for such activities, as specified in 6.2.1.1 - 6.5.3 The faculty and department head of each department shall develop and implement learning outcomes assessment processes as may be required for disciplinary or university accreditation. - 6.5.4 The Board and the Association agree that under the terms of this Agreement the Association has important academic governance responsibilities.
+The exercise of such responsibilities shall be considered University service and shall be evaluated as described in Article V. - 6.6 Scholarship and/or Professional Development - 6.6.1 Tenure and tenure earning faculty members shall be expected to engage in appropriate scholarship and/or professional development activities as specified in the departmental bylaws and annual evaluations. - 6.7 Academic Support - 6.7.1 The Board shall provide each department with support funds for general operations which shall be allocated by the department head in consultation with the faculty. - 6.7.2 The Board shall continue to provide academic support in the following areas: clerical services, office supplies, equipment, laboratory supplies, duplicating, campus mail services, office space, research, scholarship, and creative projects, curriculum development, instructional improvement projects, professional development, and an allocation for library expenditures. - 6.7.3 The Board shall provide funds at the college level to facilitate bringing academic guests and speakers to the University. - 6.7.4 The Board shall make professional development and scholarship funds available to each full-time faculty member with an academic year or full year appointment as follows: \$1,000 for 2020-2021.
 The primary purpose of these funds is to support approved faculty travel.
 However, other approved expenditures in support of professional development and scholarship may be made upon the approval of the department faculty and Department Head.